 The specification sheet we have illustrates only one model.
 We are not sure how many models were produced, but believe it to be somewhere around 4 or 5.
 If anyone reading this has a specification sheet showing all models, please let us know as we’d like to include the information on our website.

-Safes we have created and/or collaborated in the design of.
 The following safes are those which we either created from scratch, created the concept of and/or collaborated in the design of.
-You can see the majority of their brochures in this category under the manufacturer’s name.
+You can see the majority of their brochures in this category under the manufacturer’s name:

 ISM Diamond Vault / UL TRTL-30×6